The Origins of Rugby as a Sport

 Allegedly, it all began at a school in the town of Rugby in the English Midlands in 1823, when a certain young gentleman by the name of William Webb Ellis decided to pick up the ball and run with it.
 The rest, as they say, is history.
 The Webb Ellis trophy that the twenty best teams in the world will compete for in Japan next month bears his moniker as a testament to his legacy.

 Before 1885 the laws of the game were still somewhat up for dispute.
 After a contentious try in a game between England and Scotland, the English claimed that as they founded the game they should be the final arbitrator of any disputes.
 Unsurprisingly this was not acceptable to the home unions of Scotland, Ireland and Wales.
 The trio met in Dublin in 1886 to formalise the rules of the game and set up the International Rugby Football Board (IRFB), the English RFU eventually relented and joined in 1890.

-During the next decade, the game underwent a form of civil war as the ruling bodies of the game wished to remain amateur, while a large portion of the players in working-class regions wishing to be compensated for the loss of earnings due to matches clashing with their normal working hours.
+During the next decade, the game underwent a form of civil war as the ruling bodies of the game wished to remain amateur.
+However, a large portion of the players in working-class regions wished to be compensated for the loss of earnings due to matches clashing with their normal working hours.
 This lead to a split within the game which became known as ‘the great schism’ and led to the creation of two separate codes, Rugby League and Rugby Union.

 In 1900 Rugby was introduced at the second running of the modern Olympics, thanks in no small part to lobbying by the father of the modern Olympics, Baron Pierre de Coubertin.
 It helped that the Baron was a huge ruby fan and indeed he refereed the first domestic French Club Championships in 1892.
 Only three countries sent teams to the games held in Paris.
 France, Germany and Great Britain contested the games and the French went home with the Gold medal.